soijebor/School_District_Analysis/README.md

 ## *Project Overview*

+A chief data scientist for a city school has given me the following tasks to complete the school district analysis.
 * A high-level snapshot of the district's key metrics, presented in a table format
 * An overview of the key metrics for each school, presented in a table format
 * Tables presenting each of the following metrics: